Qiu-Group/EXPH/Tutorial/Tutorial.md

    - Add *./bin* to your environment and set root of EXPH:
    `export PATH=~/your_software_path/EXPH/bin:$PATH`
    `export PYTHONPATH="${PYTHONPATH}:~/your_software_path/EXPH"`
+    - The python path need to be the absolute path

  - Required package:
     - Install [Anaconda](https://www.anaconda.com/) firstly